lhnguyen102/llm-finance/README.md

 # llm-finance
-This project is solely for educational and learning purposes, focusing on guiding developers on how to build an LLM model from scratch and then fine-tune it for different tasks.
+This project is only for educational and learning purposes, focusing on guiding developers on how to build an LLM model from scratch and then fine-tune it for different tasks.
 To make a great model, we need to know how every part works and how it uses data.
 Making this project taught me a lot about that.
 In this repository, you will find tools and materials to:

 - [x] **Build a core LLM**: Train a foundational language model to understand text
 - [x] **Sentiment Analysis Adaptation**: Fine-tune the base LLM to interpret and analyze sentiments in texts.